cosmic-horizon/QWOYN/modules.md

 # nft module

-- Multiple types of items ownable should be managed via this module, `Ships` and `Planets` etc.
+- Multiple types of items ownable should be managed via this module, `Ships`, `Avatars` and `Planets` etc.
 - Transferable items should be managed as an nft.
+-- Cyrillium crystals (source of power for engines, shields and weapons) -- Hardware (technological equipment)
+-- Food Items

 # In-game items manager module